 Skyhawk Softball | Sarah Daws - Assistant Coach

-Sarah Daws enters her sixth season as an assistant softball coach at UT Martin.
+Sarah Daws enters her seventh season as an assistant softball coach at UT Martin.
 Daws, who was a four-year member of the Skyhawk softball program as a catcher from 2001-04, works primarily with the pitchers and catchers, along with providing hitting instruction.

 In 2012, Daws worked with Ohio Valley Conference Pitcher of the Year and OVC Tournament Most Valuable Player Chelsea Jones who finished the season with a 28-9 overall record and a 2.30 ERA.
 In addition to leading the Skyhawks to their second OVC regular season title, Jones helped the Skyhawks win the OVC Tournament and advance to their second NCAA Regional where they played Georgia Tech and eventual national champion Alabama.

 Jones was one of 10 players who received OVC accolades this past season.
 She also was named to the NFCA (National Fastpitch Coaches Association) All-Region team.